APACCodeSZ/learning-library/workshops/container-native-development/LabGuide200-Linux.md

 You must download the `kubeconfig` file and set an environment variable to point to it.
 Having completed the steps, you can start using **kubectl** and the Kubernetes Dashboard to manage the cluster.

-**Note: For the current release of Oracle Container Engine, you must install the Oracle Cloud Infrastructure CLI tool in order to download the kubeconfig file.
-In future releases of the OKE, you will be able to download the kubeconfig file directly from within the OCI Console**
+**NOTE**: For the current release of Oracle Container Engine, you must install the Oracle Cloud Infrastructure CLI tool in order to download the kubeconfig file.
+In future releases of the OKE, you will be able to download the kubeconfig file directly from within the OCI Console.

 ### **STEP 5.1**: Generate an API Signing Key Pair